SAML Class

 Remarks

-This event is where the client can decide whether to continue with the connection process or not.
+During this event, the client can decide whether or not to continue with the connection process.
 The Accept parameter is a recommendation on whether to continue or close the connection.
-This is just a suggestion: application software must use its own logic to determine whether to continue or not.
+This is just a suggestion: application software must use its own logic to determine whether or not to continue.

 SSLStatus Event (Saml Class)